jingzhian/mkdocs-md-notes/docs/clinic-foundation.md

 Microorganisms are spread primarily through three ways within a hospital setting

-1. Airborne: occurs when infectious pathogens are aerosolized and remain suspended in the air for long periods of time. e.g. TB, chickenpox, measles
+1.  **Airborne**: occurs when infectious pathogens are aerosolized and remain suspended in the air for long periods of time. e.g. **TB, chickenpox, measles**

-2. Droplet: occurs when droplets containing microorganisms from the infected person are propelled a short distance through the air and deposited on the susceptible host's conjunctivae, nasal mucosa, or mouth.
-E.g. repiratory tract infections, influenza, mumps, rubella, MRSA respiratory disperser, Neisseria Meningitis
+2.  **Droplet**: occurs when droplets containing microorganisms from the infected person are propelled a short distance through the air and deposited on the susceptible host's conjunctivae, nasal mucosa, or mouth.
+E.g. **respiratory tract infections, influenza, MRSA respiratory disperser, mumps, rubella, Neisseria Meningitis**

-3. Contact: there are two forms of contact transmission
+3.  **Contact**: there are two forms of contact transmission
     -   Direct transmission: involves physical contract between an infected person and a susceptible person
     -   Indirect transmission: involves contact of a susceptible person with a contaminated intermediate object
-    Examples: MRSA, VRE, clostridium difficle
+    Examples: **MRSA, VRE, clostridium difficle**

 #### Identifying Patient's Precaution Status